 - “Content” level (specific to the program)

 You can turn your programs into miniature content management systems through program tokens like this.
-First step is to make a “Universal” folder in your Marketing Activities section.
+The first step is to make a “Universal” folder in your Marketing Activities section.
 Put tokens in there that you’ll use everywhere.
-Here’s a screenshot example of what we use on the Universal level:

 There are a lot of nuances to tokens, and if you’re looking into the intricacies and the technical considerations, then dive into the details over on our previous blog about tokens.